Open-Transactions/protocol-docs/spec/NotaryMessages.md

 Attributes:

-* `NymboxHash`: Identifier.
+* `nymboxHash`: Identifier.
 Hash of remote Nymbox.
 TODO purpose?
-* `NewRequestNum`: Integer.
+* `newRequestNum`: Integer.
 Next request number to be used.

 ----